-Table 4-1 Remote Node Profile Menu Fields
+Table 5-1 Remote Node Profile Menu Fields

-FIELD DESCRIPTION EXAMPLE VPI# Enter the Virtual Path Identifier (VPI) that the telephone company gives you.
-0 VCI# Enter the Virtual Channel Identifier (VCI) that the telephone company gives you.
-32 ATM QoS Type Press [SPACE BAR] and select CBR (Continuous Bit Rate) to specify fixed (always-on) bandwidth.
-Select UBR (Unspecified Bit Rate) for applications that are non-time sensitive, such as e-mail.
-UBR Peak Cell Rate (PCR) This is the maximum rate at which the sender can send cells.
-Type the PCR.
-0 Sustain Cell Rate (SCR)= 0 Sustained Cell Rate is the mean cell rate of a bursty, on-off traffic source that can be sent at the peak rate, and a parameter for burst-type traffic.
+FIELD DESCRIPTION EXAMPLE (SCR)= 0 source that can be sent at the peak rate, and a parameter for burst- type traffic.
 Type the SCR; it must be less than the PCR.
-0 Maximum Burst Size (MBS)= 0 Refers to the maximum number of cells that can be sent at the peak rate.
+Maximum Burst Size (MBS)= 0 Refers to the maximum number of cells that can be sent at the peak rate.
 Type the MBS.
 The MBS must be less than 65535.
 0 Filter Sets: Input Device Filters Apply filters for incoming traffic.
-See Chapter 5 for information on filters.
+See Chapter 6 for information on filters.
 Output Device Filters Apply filters for traffic leaving the Prestige.
-See Chapter 5 for information on filters. i l.

-When you have completed this menu, press [ENTER] at the prompt "Press [ENTER] to confirm or [ESC] to cancel" to save your configuration or press [ESC] to cancel and go back to the previous screen.
+See Chapter 6 for information on filters.
+When you have completed this menu, press [ENTER] at the prompt "Press ENTER to confirm or ESC to cancel" to save your configuration or press [ESC] to cancel and go back to the previous screen.